cabforum/servercert/docs/EVG.md

 Each CA MUST publicly disclose its Certificate Policy and/or Certification Practice Statement through an appropriate and readily accessible online means that is available on a 24x7 basis.
 The CA SHALL publicly disclose its CA business practices to the extent required by the CA's selected audit scheme (see Section 17.1).

-Effective as of 31 May 2018, the CA's Certificate Policy and/or Certification Practice Statement MUST be structured in accordance with RFC 3647.
-Prior to 31 May 2018, the CA's Certificate Policy and/or Certification Practice Statement MUST be structured in accordance with either RFC 2527 or RFC 3647.
-The Certificate Policy and/or Certification Practice Statement MUST include all material required by RFC 3647 or, if structured as such, RFC 2527.
+The CA's Certificate Policy and/or Certification Practice Statement MUST be structured in accordance with RFC 3647.
+The Certificate Policy and/or Certification Practice Statement MUST include all material required by RFC 3647.

 ## 8.3.
 Commitment to Comply with Recommendations